rust-lang/book/second-edition/src/ch01-01-installation.md

 receive a message explaining that you’ll also need the C++ build tools for Visual Studio 2013 or later.
 The easiest way to acquire the build tools is to install [Build Tools for Visual Studio 2017][visualstudio].
 The tools are in the Other Tools and Frameworks section.
+Make sure to install `Visual C++ 2015 toolset for desktop`; as of the time of writing, the Rust compiler canot use VC++ 17, thus you need the 2015 version.

 [install]: https://www.rust-lang.org/install.html
 [visualstudio]: https://www.visualstudio.com/downloads/